e-senturk/G531GD-GT-GU-Hackintosh/README.md

 - If you have two seperate drives install with oses in any order.Copy Efi folder into OSX drive.
 And enable hideself in misc.
 - If trackpad or sound is not working rebuild cache with  sudo kextcache -i / command.

 ## Q.A:
 - Q-) My bios left on black screen what can I do?
 - A-) It's common bug after catalina for avoiding disable fast bios and use opencore for booting.
-Easy fix: Just select reset NVRam option in opencore
+Easy fix: Just select reset NVRam option in opencore and use clover instead.

 - Q-) I am getting kernel panic it says ionvme error what can I do?
 - A-) Your nvme ssd is most likely not supported by apple you need to replace it or buy a sata ssd and enable SSDT_NVMe-Pcc.aml in config.plist